arcmantle/weave/packages/lit/lit-jsx/README.md

 ## 🔗 Ecosystem Integration

-jsx-lit is designed to work seamlessly with the entire Lit ecosystem:
+lit-jsx is designed to work seamlessly with the entire Lit ecosystem:

 - **Lit Elements**: Full compatibility with LitElement and reactive properties
 - **Lit Directives**: All official and community directives work out of the box